 Those who find the dish too heavy can swap it for the simpler oil noodles.
 Made with eggs and fresh dough, the cooked noodles are mixed in a bowl with lard, soy sauce, chopped spring onions, and sesame, before being washed down with a bowl of scallion broth.
 The noodles are coated in a light layer of grease, lending it a certain smoothness to go with its chewy texture.

-No breakfast in Laying would be complete with a cup of homemade Burmese milk tea, a culinary legacy of British colonialism in Myanmar.
+No breakfast in Laying would be complete without a cup of homemade Burmese milk tea, a culinary legacy of British colonialism in Myanmar.
 Strong, black tea is steeped together with sweet condensed milk, sugar, and spices.
 One sip is enough to transcend time, harkening back to memories of tea cultivation and trade along the route to Mandalay.
 For Laying, it is a potent symbol of how its commercial past continues to infuse its culture today.